 - Pain and suffering or reduced quality of life

-- Expenses associated with scarring and disfigurement
+- Medical expenses associated with scarring and disfigurement